Today's Bible Reading: James 5

 Reflecting and Thinking

 Faith comes full circle.
 Faith when it is tested becomes stronger and more visible.
 Faith in our lives influences how we act and what we do.
 Because faith seeks God's wisdom, faith readily submits to God.
 The climactic, resounding result is that faith triumphs.
-Yes, this is a world of oppression and injustice.
+Yes, ours is a world of oppression and injustice.
 Yes, suffering is ever-present and patience is difficult.
 Thus has it been from the beginning.

 Faith that is activated by prayer and based on God's authority and God's purpose will ultimately triumph.
 Have no doubt!
 Prayer is powerful because God is powerful.
 Prayer does not depend on us -- even on our righteousness.
 Prayers offered in faith, even by the frailest of human beings, when coupled with God's power, bring about the most astounding results -- joy in the midst of trouble, healing, forgiveness, and salvation.
 What greater victory can we want?